ivaandrey/portfolio/pages/artificial_trainer_project/artificial_trainer.md

   <img src="images/flowchart.png?raw=true" width="80%" height="80%"/>
 </div>

-+ **One Repetition Definition**: A single squat repetition begins from a standing position.
-The trainee bends down following well-defined rules, ensuring the squat is sufficiently “deep.”
-Upon reaching the lowest point, the trainee returns to the original standing position, ready for the next repetition.
-Repetition detection is performed by analyzing the angle dynamics of the knee joints.
-+ **Back Straightness Criteria**: The trainee must maintain a straight back throughout the movement—both during the descent and ascent.
-A rounded back under load can lead to spinal injuries, especially in the upper or lower back.
-This criterion is evaluated using a deep learning classifier trained on cropped RGB image regions of the back.
-+ **Knee Alignment**: The knees should remain aligned with, or behind, the toes throughout the squat.
-Extending the knees past the toes may place excessive stress on the knee joints and increase injury risk.
-This is assessed by analyzing the 2D coordinates of the knee and toe joints.
-+ **Heel Positioning**: The trainee’s heels must stay firmly planted on the ground throughout the movement, with knees tracking in line with the feet and not splaying in or out.
-Lifting the heels destabilizes the posture and can compromise form.
-This is evaluated by monitoring the position of the heel joints across the squat motion.
+### ✅ Evaluation Criteria: ###
++ **Repetition Definition**: A valid squat begins and ends in a standing position, with a deep bend detected via knee angle dynamics.
++ **Back Straightness Criteria**: A CNN-based classifier evaluates whether the back remains straight throughout the motion.
++ **Knee Alignment**: Ensures knees stay aligned with or behind the toes, assessed via 2D joint coordinates.
++ **Heel Positioning**: Detects if heels lift off the ground, maintaining stability and form.
-+ **Head Positioning**: The trainee should look straight ahead and maintain a neutral head posture.
-Looking downward disrupts balance and posture, increasing the chance of poor form.
-This criterion is checked by measuring the angle between the neck and upper back to ensure proper alignment.
++ **Head Positioning**: Evaluates head posture via neck-to-back angle to ensure proper alignment.
-+ **Depth of Squat**: The trainee must lower their body deep enough to achieve the full benefit of the exercise.
-Insufficient depth reduces effectiveness and may signal incorrect technique.
-This is determined by analyzing the knee angle during the downward phase; if it falls short of a defined threshold it indicates that the squat is not deep enough.
++ **Depth of Squat**: Assessed by knee angle; insufficient depth indicates poor form.

 <div style="text-align: center;">
   <img src="images/criterions.png?raw=true" width="50%" height="50%"/>
 </div>

-One of the challenging aspects of this project was developing the classifier to assess the straightness of the back. **We decided to train a deep learning model that is fed with crops of the back region from the RGB images and outputs two possible classes: straight back and curved back.** A key requirement for the developed CNN architecture was real-time runtime performance.
-Most well-known pretrained classification networks suffer from poor runtime performance, so we chose to implement our own classification network with a limited number of hidden layers.
-Additionally, the platform running the algorithm was a laptop without a GPU, making the runtime requirement critical for the success of the application.
+One challenging part was designing a lightweight CNN for back posture classification—a necessity since the system had to run on a CPU-only laptop in real time.
+After testing, the final model achieved **87.98% accuracy** on the test set while maintaining **44 FPS** runtime.

+###  🧩 Back Straightness Classifier: ###

+One challenging part was designing a lightweight CNN for back posture classification—a necessity since the system had to run on a CPU-only laptop in real time.
+Most well-known pretrained classification networks suffer from poor runtime performance, so after analyzing the project requirements, **we decided to implement, train and deploy an efficient, classic CNN architecture using binary cross-entropy loss.** Additionaly, the students were guided on how to collect relevant data for both straight and curved backs.
-The students were guided on how to collect relevant data for both straight and curved backs, as well as on selecting an appropriate network architecture for the task.
-After analyzing the project requirements, we decided to implement, train and deploy an efficient, classic CNN architecture using binary cross-entropy loss.
-This approach was chosen to balance classification performance with computational efficiency.
-The final trained model achieved an **accuracy of 87.98%** on the test set and delivered real-time performance with a **runtime of 44 frames per second (fps)**.
++ The final trained model achieved an **accuracy of 87.98%** on the test set and delivered real-time performance with a **runtime of 44 FPS**.

 <div style="text-align: center;">
   <img src="images/cnn.png?raw=true" width="80%" height="80%"/>